Background and General Information

 Loan Periods and Limits

-For information on loan periods and limits, please click here (Loan Periods and Fines) to refer to the Library’s current schedule of loan periods and limits.
-Printed versions are also available upon request from Library staff.
+For information on loan periods and limits, please refer to the Library’s current schedule of loan periods and limits, available upon request from Library staff.

 Non-circulating items: Newspapers and materials from the Vertical Files and books which have been designated Reference do not circulate.
 Copiers are available for persons needing copies of information from materials that do not circulate.
 There is a charge for all copies made using library equipment.